 Elddis caravans are built to comply with grade 3 thermals insulation in accordance with the European Standard BSEN 1645 part 1.
-This states that an average temperature difference of at least 20°C between the inside and outside temperatures should be achieved when the outside temperature is 0°C.
+This states that an average temperature difference of at least 35°C between the inside and outside temperatures should be achieved when the outside temperature is - 15°C and an internal temperature of 20°C.